frankfralick/dripgrep/README.md

 We'd lose 3,000% of the luxuriousness of doing it with dripgrep by doing it with ripgrep directly.
 These people that must be constantly finding themselves in file-searching emergencies all the time would call it a 3,000% performance gain:
 ![dg](./dripgrep/assests/rg_example.png)

 Here is another example demonstrating parallel tool calling.
 By default all tool calls made at the same time make progress concurrently, but you can choose to run them synchronously, or put them on their own os threads.
 This is a feature of <a href="https://github.com/frankfralick/openai-func-enums" target="_blank" rel="noopener noreferrer">openai-func-enums</a>.

-This example represents a total of 7 api calls were needed to complete this prompt, and 8 tool selections were made by the model (2 were called in parallel):
+A total of 7 api calls were needed to complete this prompt, and 8 tool selections were made by the model (2 were called in parallel):

 ![dg](./dripgrep/assests/dg_parallel_example.png)